What Is A USDA REAP Grant?

 Only the owner of the company can apply for a REAP grant.
 You don’t need to own your business’s location (the building or the property), but you must control that property. - Only Your Business Can Qualify.

-Residences (houses) are not eligible for the grant, even if it happens to be on the same property as your business (an adjacent home, for example).
-If that is the case, you must demonstrate that 50% or more of the energy benefits resulting from the project will be used for your business (we can help you determine this). - Have No Judgment Or Debarment To Be Considered.
+Residences (houses) are not eligible for the grant, even if they are on the same property as your business (an adjacent home, for example).
+If a home is on your property and shares a meter with your business or farm, you must demonstrate that 50% or more of the energy benefits resulting from the project will be used for your business.
+We have tools we will share to help you determine this. - Have No Judgment Or Debarment To Be Considered.

 A Few More Notes About REAP Grants

-- Grants to fund the installation of Solar Renewable Energy systems up to 40% of the cost of your solar project.
+- Grants to fund the installation of Solar Renewable Energy cover up to 50% of the cost of your solar project.
+It doesn’t mean you will win the entire 50%.

 - The IRS considers REAP grants taxable income; the recipient will receive Form 1099.

-- USDA’s official place to start.
-It looks dense, but it’s an excellent overview: https://www.rd.usda.gov/programs-services/energy-programs/rural-energy-america-program-renewable-energy-systems-energy-efficiency-improvement-guaranteed-loans/me
+- The USDA’s website is a great place to start if you want to learn more.
+It looks dense, but it provides an excellent overview.